 The cost of training a Samoyed

 According to dog trainer and animal behaviorist Alexa Diaz (Ph.D.), Samoyeds would highly benefit from professional training.
 To this end, Alexa recommends private training for positive leadership as well as crate training and group lessons to help make your dog more obedient and comfortable in the presence of other humans and dogs.

 Generally, 7-9 private lessons should be enough for a Samoyed and will cost $900-$1,200 to which you should add five 1-hour group sessions that will likely be $150 to $200.

 Picking up training books can be an inexpensive help, provided you have the time to commit to training your Samoyed.

-Make sure you will be ready to raise your dog.
-It is primordial to develop a harmonious relationship between the dog and family members.
+It is primordial to be ready to raise a dog and develop an harmonious relationship between your furry friend and family members.
 I would not wait until I have the dog to start this process.
 See it as a parenting class.

 “Samoyeds have high intelligence and tend to bond with one person.
 They are best for families with older kids.
 Samoyeds are vocal and need a proper outlet to vocalize and get physical exercise.”Alexa Diaz, Ph.
 D. – Animal Behaviorist